-Dr. Neargarder joined the Psychology Department at Bridgewater State University in the Fall of 1999.
-She primarily teaches courses in Statistics, Research Methods, Biopsychology, and Neuropsychology.
-She is also the Director of the Honors Program on campus and is a Research Scientist at Boston University's Vision and Cognition Laboratory (http://www.bu.edu/neuropsychology).
-Her research interests include (1) the investigation of how basic visual deficits affect the real-world functioning of Alzheimer's and Parkinson's patients, and (2) the neuropsychological profiles of patients with various mitochondrial disorders.
+Dr. Neargarder joined the Psychology Department at Bridgewater State University in the fall of 1999.
+She primarily teaches courses in Biopsychology and Neuropsychology.
+She is also the Chairperson of the Psychology Department and a Research Scientist at Boston University's Vision and Cognition Laboratory (http://www.bu.edu/neuropsychology).
+Her research involves the identification of visual and cognitive deficits in Parkinson's and Alzheimer's disease and how these deficits affect patients' real-world functioning.
 Her research has been published in a number of peer-reviewed journals including Cognitive and Behavioral Neurology, Vision Research, the Journal of Gerontology, Cortex, Neuropsychology, and Clinical Nutrition.

 BS, Wright State University